jaeksoft/opensearchserver/src/doc/en/documentation/api_v2/search_parameters/README.md

 ```
 "patternSearchQuery": "title:($$)^10 OR titleExact:($$)^10 OR titlePhonetic:($$)^10 OR url:($$)^5 OR urlSplit:($$)^5 OR urlExact:($$)^5 OR urlPhonetic:($$)^5 OR content:($$) OR contentExact:($$) OR contentPhonetic:($$) OR full:($$)^0.1 OR fullExact:($$)^0.1 OR fullPhonetic:($$)^0.1",
 ```

+For query of type "Search pattern" parameter `patternSearchQuery` is used in place of `searchFields`.
+This parameter uses a particular syntax. `$$` stands for "searched keywords", and weight of each field is given by using `^{weight}`.

 #### `patternSnippetQuery`